wsancheza/go-bootcamp/README.md

 `pip install -r requeriments.txt`

 # Tests
-Due to responses are dinamic depending on hour run, check only static information for City, such as type, id, and country.
+Due to responses are dinamic depending on hour run, it check only static information for City, such as type, id, and country.

 It just needs execute command `pytest`.